WiCi-Lab/MTN/README.md

 ### 2. Training and Testing of LPAN/LPAN-L model

-We have provided the model training and test code to reproduce the corresponding results.
+We have provided the model training and test code to reproduce the corresponding results of this submitted paper.
+The deatailed description of each script is listed as follows.

 Specifically, you can run the “main_UMLP.py” file to train the channel estimation network, and then run the “test_UMLP.py” to realize the cascaded channel estimation under different SNR conditions.
 The detailed network architecture is given in the “model_UMLP.py”.

 We have integrated the model training and test code, and you can run the “main.py” file to obtain the channel estimation result of the LPAN or LPAN-L model.
 The detailed network model is given in the “LPAN.py” and “LPAN-L.py”.